cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 ## File Server

-The file server served by Nginx, is exposed at: `https://{manager_ip}:53333/resources` which is mapped to `/opt/manager/resources/` directory.
+The file server served by Nginx, is available at `https://{manager_ip}:53333/resources`, which is mapped to the `/opt/manager/resources/` directory.
+You must authenticate in order to access the file server.

-Accessing the file server requires authentication, and some sub directories also include tenant names in their paths and require the user to belong to that tenant, these sub directories are:
+To access subdirectories that include tenant names in their path, you must have privileges on that tenant.
+These subdirectories are:

 * `blueprints`
 * `uploaded-blueprints`
 * `deployments`
 * `tenant-resources`

-Directories that are also stored in snapshots:
+The directories that are stored in snapshots are:

 * `blueprints`
 * `uploaded-blueprints`
 * `deployments`